yugabyte/terraform-provider-yba/docs/data-sources/storage_configs.md

 ### Optional

-- `config_name` (String) Config name will accept the storage config to be used by the user.
-The selected UUID will be stored in the ID
+- `config_name` (String) Accepts name of the storage configuration.
+The corresponding storage config UUID is stored in ID to be used in *yba_backups* resource.

 ### Read-Only